-The LMD18200 is a 3A H-Bridge designed for motion control applications.
+The LMD18201 is a 3A H-Bridge designed for motion control applications.
 The device is built using a multi-technology process which combines bipolar and CMOS control circuitry with DMOS power devices on the same monolithic structure.
-Ideal for driving DC and stepper motors; the LMD18200 accommodates peak output currents up to 6A.
-An innovative circuit which facilitates low-loss sensing of the output current has been implemented.
+The H-Bridge configuration is ideal for driving DC and stepper motors.
+The LMD18201 accommodates peak output currents up to 6A.
+Current sensing can be achieved via a small sense resistor connected in series with the power ground lead.
+For current sensing without disturbing the path of current to the load, the LMD18200 is recommended.